looprock/rds_pg_anon/README.md

 - PGDATABASE: source database, defaults: 'postgres'
 - PGPORT: source database instance port, default: '5432'
-- PGANON_CREATE_ADMIN_PASSWORD: If set, a new password will be generated for the admin user.
+- PGANON_CREATE_ADMIN_PASSWORD: If set to 'true', a random password will be generated for the admin user.
+If set to anything else, that value will be used.
 - PGANON_CREDS_SECRET: a secret to write credentials information.
 (Default: /infra/[PGANON_ENVIRONMENT]/rds/pg-anon/credentials)
 - PGANON_CROSS_ACCOUNT_ROLE_ARN: AWS role ARN to assume when writing remote secret.
 Setting this assumes --write-secret is true if PGANON_CROSS_ACCOUNT_EXTERNAL_ID also set.
 - PGANON_CROSS_ACCOUNT_EXTERNAL_ID: AWS external ID to use when writing remote secret.
 Setting this assumes --write-secret is true if PGANON_CROSS_ACCOUNT_ROLE_ARN also set.